robinwojcik3/Plantnet-/README.md

 1. Serve the project from a local HTTP server (for example using `npx serve` or `python3 -m http.server`).
 2. Open `http://localhost:PORT/index.html` in your browser.
 Service workers require an HTTP context, so opening the file directly will not work.
+3. The application automatically registers `sw.js` via `sw-register.js` to cache core assets for offline use.
-3. For serverless functions, install Netlify CLI and run:
+4. For serverless functions, install Netlify CLI and run:

 ```bash
 npm install -g netlify-cli